-Brazilian Bombshell Suelyn Medeiros Reads A Book In Calvin Klein Inspired Undies
+Brazilian Bombshell Suelyn Medeiros Reads A Book In Calvin Klein-Inspired Undies

 “Smoking always,” wrote a fourth, with the fire emoji.

 This is far from the first time that Suelyn has modeled for popular clothing retailer Fashion Nova.
-In fact, last spring she stunned in a tight pink dress from the company, as was previously covered by The Inquisitr.
+Last spring, she stunned in a tight pink dress from the company, as was previously covered by The Inquisitr.

 Delivered To Your INBOX